Child Safe Organisation

 Volunteers Procedures

 The Staff Code of Conduct and Child Protection Policy are essential elements of the volunteer induction and it is expected that all volunteers will comply with this code.
 Volunteers are also given a copy of the Beehive Montessori School Child Protection Advice brochure.
-The volunteer process involves an observation in one or more classroom followed by a meeting with the Assistant Principal at which the Child Protection Policy, Staff Code of Conduct, Network Usage Policy and Privacy Policy are discussed, along with other factors relevant to the volunteer.
+The volunteer process involves an observation in one or more classroom followed by a meeting with the Deputy Principal at which the Child Protection Policy, Staff Code of Conduct, Network Usage Policy and Privacy Policy are discussed, along with other factors relevant to the volunteer.
 After volunteering in a classroom, if the volunteer is suitable to be added to the School’s relief list, the above employment procedures apply.

 Protective Behaviours Curriculum